 - Queries are a perfect example of the odd balance between business and artistic elements in the career of a writer.
 You have to strike a good professional tone while also having the voice and enthusiasm needed to catch interest.

-- There are a lot of really cool books that will undoubtedly be coming out soon, LOL.
+- There are a lot of really cool books that will undoubtedly be coming out soon.

-- Thrillers/contemp are still strong for the moment, but of course, trends like to change.
+- Thrillers/contemp are still strong for the moment.

-- Focus on your character and on what's original in your shorty short Twitter pitches.
+- Focus on your character and on what's original in your Twitter pitches.

 - Make your pitches direct, concise, and as full of character as possible.